 Another element that needed careful consideration was the lighting.
 Our customers were keen to have modern downlights installed but the existing ceiling cavity did not have enough space to do this.
 To combat this, we installed a false ceiling panel in between each beam that could then take the new lighting.
 We were also asked if we could extend the downlights into the snug area but the ceiling was more tricky to work with and we couldn’t use the false ceiling method here.
 So, to ensure our customers got the lighting they wanted, we built bespoke mounts for each light in the snug that would then give enough depth for the light fitting to sit in.
 We are thrilled with the end result, the modern lighting looks fantastic in both areas.

-Browse our gallery for some more ideas or pop into our showroom to talk to us about your dream kitchen for a period cottage, drop us a line at firstname.lastname@example.org or call 01342 313133 to make an appointment.
+Browse our gallery for some more ideas for cottage kitchens or pop into our showroom to talk to us about your dream kitchen.
+Drop us a line at email@example.com or call 01342 313133 to make an appointment.

 Photos by jackbeard.com